There will only ever be 21 million bitcoin.

 What about lost bitcoin?

-It's estimated that roughly 3–4 million bitcoin are permanently inaccessible.
-Lost wallets, forgotten passwords, early coins that will never move again.
-This means the effective circulating supply is closer to 17–18 million, not 21 million.
-Lost coins make the remaining supply slightly scarcer.
-They can't be recovered, and nobody can issue replacements.
+Roughly 3 to 4 million bitcoin are permanently inaccessible: lost wallets, forgotten passwords, early coins that will never move again.
+The effective circulating supply is closer to 17 to 18 million.
+Those lost coins make the remaining supply scarcer.
+No one can recover them, and no one can issue replacements.

 Does the limit apply to the Lightning Network?

 Yes.
 The Lightning Network is a payment layer built on top of Bitcoin that allows faster, cheaper transactions.
-It doesn't create new bitcoin.
-It moves existing bitcoin more efficiently.
-The 21 million cap applies to everything built on top of Bitcoin.
+It moves existing bitcoin more efficiently; it does not create new ones.
+The 21 million cap applies to every layer built on top of Bitcoin.

 The bottom line